estevaofon/minilang/README.md

 ### Compiling and Running Programs

-First, compile the source code into an object file using the Nox compiler:
+First, compile the source code into an object file using the Noxy compiler:

 ```bash
 uv run python compiler.py --compile <source_file.nx>